SamHaze/Azure-Honeynet/README.md

 - Malware compromising system integrity was detected.
 - Alert ownership was assigned with "High" severity and "Active" status.
-- Affected systems and users were identified.
+- Affected systems were identified.
 - A full system scan with updated antivirus software was performed.

 ### Containment, Eradication & Recovery